SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 >
 > 8.4.2 Domestic material consumption, domestic material consumption per capita, and domestic material consumption per GDP

 This target is interpreted to cover research about
+* Improving resource efficiency in consumption and production
+* Endeavouring to decouple economic growth from negative environmental impact

+The focus is on resource efficiency, and not limited to the global aspect and progressive improvement.
+The framing of the target is the Framework of Programmes on Sustainable Consumption and Production (10YFP) with base documents and interim progress reports.

 ```py
 TS=